dariuszsikorski/SplitFile/README.md

 - Output attribute is relative to the path of source file.
 - Output code is automatically trimmed from new lines at begin and end of code.

-If you used splitfile in your project, you can always drop me a line at http://prettyminimal.com or http://dariuszsikorski.pl :)
+If you find this project useful, you can always drop me a line at http://prettyminimal.com or http://dariuszsikorski.pl